-Plastic packaging is among one of the things eco-conscious individuals look out for in their products.
+Plastic packaging is among the things eco-conscious individuals look out for in their products.
 There’s the big switch and move towards paper packaging and “the brands” use this as a cover in their products.
-They cover up their plastic packaging with paper and they be like “how will they know?”
+They cover up their plastic packaging with paper and they are like “how will they know?”

 With all that greenwashing going on, you need to ask questions and do proper research to know exactly what you’re getting yourself into and what products you’re getting.

-Have you ever be a victim of greenwashing?
+Have you ever been a victim of greenwashing?